 Know Your Lawn For a Healthy Lawn

-Paying attention to how your lawn reacts to your lawn watering schedule and fertilizer schedule will help you discover “signals and signs” to make adjustments to seasons and weather conditions.
+Paying attention to how your lawn reacts to your lawn watering schedule and grass fertilizer schedule will help you discover “signals and signs” to make adjustments to seasons and weather conditions.

 Find out what kind of soil makes up your lawn.
 Check how much water and how long it takes to apply 1″ of water and make adjustments to apply enough water for your lawn for your climate and grass type.
 And finally, water deeply and thoroughly.